-Our 1200-acre natural area consists of the 600-acre Mitchell Lake, 215 acres of wetlands and ponds, and 385 acres of upland habitat.
+Our 1200-acre natural area consists of the 600-acre Mitchell Lake, 215 acres of wetlands and ponds, and 385 acres of woodlands, grasslands, and south Texas brush.
 More than 120 plant species have been identified, as well as a large variety of reptiles, amphibians, insects and mammals, and over 300 bird species.
 To see some of the plants native to this South Texas region and southward, be sure to stroll through the center's native gardens.

 We're situated in the ecological/vegetational region known as the South Texas Plains, also known as the South Texas Brush Country or Tamaulipan Thornscrub.
 The South Texas Plains is level to gently rolling with elevations ranging from sea level to about 1000 feet.
 Soils are diverse and range from clays to fine sands.
 The average annual rainfall is 16 to 35 inches increasing from west to east.

 Thorny brush is the predominant vegetation type in the region.
 Brush Country has a greater diversity of animal life than any other in Texas.
 It is home for many near-tropical species prevalent in Mexico, many grassland species that range northward, and some desert species commonly found in the Trans-Pecos.
 Some ecologists refer to the entire South Texas-Northern Mexico scrubland region as the Tamaulipan Biotic Province.